wlto/shopping-cart/README.md

 #### To-dos

+- [ ] Refactor code for the add-to-cart functionality.
+- [ ] Add ability to remove an item from cart.
 - [ ] Implement the search functionality.
 - [ ] Data validation for user's inputs.
 - [ ] Calculation and display for total price.
 - [ ] Styling with CSS.
-- [ ] Add ability to remove an item from cart.
 - [ ] Implement the check-out functionality.
 - [ ] Implement fuzzy finding.
 - [ ] Implement a better searching algorithm (currently not decided).